lindseyanderson/JustNginx-Testing/README.md

 JustCurl - A virtual host / server_block creation script
 ================================

-[JustNginx](http://justnginx.com/) - currently exists as a combination of PHP and BASH and will be accepting this new version once completed.
+[JustNginx](http://justnginx.com/) - currently exists as a combination of PHP and BASH.

+[JustCurl](http://justcurl.com/) - currently exists as a combination of PHP and BASH.

 This is an automated script for both virtual host creation in either Nginx or Apache.
+They currently exist as two separate entities and will be combined into a more robust solution.
 Other features will be added as we go to eventually encompass the following:

 Features
 -------------------------